 Phoebe: No, I'm not sure about "Hulk", but I like the idea of a name starting with "The."

-Ross: We thought Carol was straight when I married her.
+Ross: How do you know?
+We thought Carol was straight before I married her.

-Ross: Hey, what a weird way to kick me when I'm down.
+Ross: (hurt and confused) What a weird way to kick me when I'm down...

 Joey: (to Chandler) Yours is the stupidest name I've heard in my life.
 It's not even a name.
 It's barely even a word.
 It's kinda like chandelier, but it's not!